SeisSol/SeisSol/Documentation/build-parameters.rst

     * ``anisotropic``: anisotropic elastic; essentially uses the same kernels as the ``elastic`` mode, but with more general matrices
     * ``poroelastic``: isotropic poroelastic
 - ``NUMBER_OF_MECHANISMS``: the number of mechanisms for viscoelastic simulations.
 For all other equations, this parameter is required to be 0.
-- ``ORDER``: the order of the used polynomial used, that is, its degree plus 1.
+- ``ORDER``: the expected convergence order.
+It corresponds to the polynomial degree plus 1.
 The order is used for both space and time integration.
 For example, if you specify order 4, you will be using polynomials of degree 3 in space and time.
 Note that a higher order can impact the performance greatly.
 - ``PRECISION``:

     * ``single``: use single precision.
 Recommended in general for faster simulations.
 But especially for consumer GPUs (i.e. Nvidia GeForce, AMD Radeon, Intel ARC etc.), since these have usually a high performance difference between single and double precision.